NatLibFi/NDL-VuFind-Solr/README.md

 ### Prerequisites

-1. Install libvoikko (see the first three steps at https://github.com/NatLibFi/SolrPlugins/wiki/Voikko-plugin)
+1. Install libvoikko (for CentOS 6 see the first three steps at https://github.com/NatLibFi/SolrPlugins/wiki/Voikko-plugin, for CentOS 7 "yum install libvoikko")

 ### Solr